How to Use Food and Herbs

 - Beta-blockers or Vasodilators to relax and reduce heart and arterial muscle tension.

-These are valid approaches, but there are natural remedies for high blood pressure which should be tried first.
+These are valid approaches, but there are natural remedies for high blood pressure that should be tried first.
 The real solution lies in finding the underlying cause of your high blood pressure.
 We will discuss these causes and some natural solutions below.

 What causes high blood pressure?